Richard Brooks: 1938–1949: Early career

-Writing and directing at MGM
+1950–1959: Breakthrough at MGM

 Success as a screenwriter with Hellinger and Warner Brothers led Brooks to a contract with MGM and the promise of a chance to direct.
 He wrote two screenplays for the studio before he was given the opportunity.
 His first film as writer and director, Crisis (1950), starred Cary Grant as a brain surgeon forced to save the life of a South American dictator, played by José Ferrer.
 His second film, The Light Touch (1951), an art-theft caper film starring Stewart Granger, was shot in Italy.
 Brooks recounted useful advice he received just before his directorial debut from cinematographer Karl Freund while speaking at the American Film Institute.
 Freund gave Brooks reels of 16mm film, calling them "Lesson Number One."
 When Brooks watched the reels at home, he saw that they were pornography.
 The next day, Freund explained: "I produced them.
 My pictures, 1922.
 Many times you will be wondering, do you put the camera here, or up here, or down here?
 Maybe you make the scene a little bigger, or a little smaller.
 Lesson Number One.
 Get to the fucking point."

 Brooks came into his own when he directed an original screenplay, Deadline – U.S.A.
 (1952), for 20th Century-Fox, starring his friend Humphrey Bogart.
 Based on the closing of the New York World, the film was part gangster picture, part newspaper drama.
 At its core was an issue Brooks cared about: the consolidation of the newspaper industry and its effect on the diversity of voices in the press.
 The film remains one of the more highly regarded dramas about American newspapers.
 Brooks directed four more films before achieving an unqualified hit with Blackboard Jungle (1955) starring Glenn Ford.
 Based on a best-seller by Evan Hunter, the film was shocking for its time in its presentation of juvenile delinquency.
 It also offered a career-making supporting role for a young black actor, Sidney Poitier, and early roles for actors Vic Morrow, Jamie Farr and Paul Mazursky.
 Brooks chose to begin and end the film with the song "Rock Around the Clock", bringing rock 'n' roll to a major Hollywood production for the first time and sparking a No. 1 hit for Bill Haley and the Comets.
 Blackboard Jungle was nominated for an Oscar for its screenplay, and was MGM's top moneymaker that year.